layumi/Person_reID_baseline_pytorch/README.md

 ## Some News

+**12 Jan 2024** We are holding a workshop at ACM ICMR 2024 on  Multimedia Object Re-ID.
+You are welcome to show your insights.
+See you at Phuket, Thailand!😃 The workshop link is https://www.zdzheng.xyz/MORE2024/ .
+Submission DDL is **15 April 2024**.

 **12 Aug 2023** Large Person Langauge Model is currently available at [Here](https://github.com/Shuyu-XJTU/APTM)![GitHub stars](https://img.shields.io/github/stars/Shuyu-XJTU/APTM.svg?style=flat&label=Star) accepted by ACM MM'23.
 You are welcomed to check it.

 **19 Mar 2023** We host a special session on IEEE Intelligent Transportation Systems Conference (ITSC), covering the object re-identification & point cloud topic.
 The paper ddl is by May 15, 2023 and the paper notification is at June 30, 2023.
 Please select the session code ``w7r4a'' during submission.
 More details can be found at [Special Session Website](https://2023.ieee-itsc.org/wp-content/uploads/2023/03/IEEE-ITSC-2023-Special-Session-Proposal-Safe-Critical-Scenario-Understanding-in-Intelligent-Transportation-Systems-SCSU-ITS.pdf).